 Businesses and people looking to improve their lives should strive to improve productivity and efficiency, and below, we explain why.

-For instance, if an HR interviewer speeds up interviews and skips questions, in the quest for increased productivity, it undermines the quality of interviewees.
-That practice in the long run will cause the company to hire the incompetent employees who cost the business more.
+For instance, if an HR interviewer speeds up interviews and skips questions in the quest for increased productivity, it undermines the quality of interviewees.
+That practice, in the long run, will cause the company to hire incompetent employees who cost the business more.